diznq/80s/README.md

 Live reloading can be enabled by setting `RELOAD=true` environmet variable.
 For now that works only on systems that support inotify API.

+To change default public_html folder, set `PUBLIC_HTML` envirnoment variable, i.e. `PUBLIC_HTML=server/www/` will use `server/www/main.lua` + `server/www/public_html/*`.

+To set master key for URLs encryption, set `MASTER_KEY` environment variable, after that all URLs generated with `to_url` will be encrypted and all query parameters passed in `euri` will be decrypted automatically.

 ### Templating syntax
 To insert dynamic content to the file, wrap Lua code between either `<?lu ... ?>` for synchronous code or `<?lua ... ?>` asynchronous code.